Donald-Mahanahan/361p1/README.md

 From the directory compile using: $javac fa/dfa/DFADriver.java

-From the directory run the following command: $java fa/dfa/DFADriver <testfile>
+From the directory run the following command: $java fa/dfa/DFADriver {testfile}

 testfiles included in the project are: p1tc1.txt, p1tc2.txt, p1tc3.txt